MONK® is a powerful Monte Carlo software tool for nuclear criticality safety and reactor physics analysis

-Users can benefit from using MONK for the design and operation of a wide range of nuclear facilities covering the whole fuel cycle, including:
+MONK® has been successfully used in support of the design and operation of a wide range of nuclear facilities covering the complete fuel cycle.
+Selected examples include:

-MONK is supported by a Visual Workshop which means that checking for geometry errors is quick and easy.
+MONK is supported by Visual Workshop, which means that checking for geometry errors is easy.

 MONK is available on most major workstations and PC's